davekilian/davekilian.github.com/_posts/2013-04-05-transformation-pipeline.markdown

 ## The Transformation Pipeline

-We mentioned earlier that there are a few different things we use transformations for.
-There is a standard pipeline for doing all of these steps in a way that won't make you want to pull your hair out (lucky, huh?).
-We'll call this system the transformation pipeline.
-This pipeline is wholly separate from the rendering pipeline!
+We mentioned earlier that there are a few different things we use transformations for, and there's a system for classifying and combining these transformations.
+This system is called the transformation pipeline, and it's not to be confused with the rendering pipeline!

 Here's a rough outline of the transformation pipeline:

 1. Start with a bunch of objects (a chair, a table, etc)
 2. Transform each object so that it appears in the right part of the scene
-3. Transform all objects in the scene as they would be seen from the point of view of the camera
+3. Transform all objects in the scene, so they're positioned as they would be seen from the point of view of the camera.
-4. Transform the view, so that things closer to the camera seem bigger than things farther from the camera
+4. Transform all the objects again, this time making things closer to the camera seem bigger than things farther from the camera.
-5. Now that vertices have been moved so they reside somewhere on the screen, render the scene by connecting vertices together and filling in triangles.
+5. Drop the $Z$ coordinate of all the vertices that have been transformed so far, and then stitch them together to create triangles on the screen.

-Each of the transformation steps has a common name, as do the vector spaces they transform between.
+Each of the transformation steps has a common name, as do the vector spaces each transforms between.
 All that's left to do now is list them!

 ## Vector Spaces in the Transformation Pipeline